Lancashire Law School

 +44 (0) 1772 89 3949

 Michael leads the School's efforts on student experience, including teaching and learning.
-He has a longstanding interest in e-learning and in skills development, and is a Fellow of the Higher Education Academy.
+He has a longstanding interest in e-learning and in skills development, and is a Senior Fellow of the Higher Education Academy.

 Michael joined Lancashire Law School in 1993 and has been variously a lecturer, senior lecturer, principal lecturer, course leader, and Masters Programmes leader.
 He was awarded the academic prize as the best graduating student of his law school year and won a scholarship to undertake a research degree on environmental protection law in Antarctica.